Postdoctoral position in the ERC project BIOUNCERTAINTY (EXPIRED)

 Salary: €30,000-45,000 gross per annum depending on experience (health and social insurance are included, we can also cover expenses for travel, conferences and research stays).

 The successful candidate will initially appointed for a period of one year, which may be extended by two years.
 Starting date: September / October 2020.
 The position is based at the Interdisciplinary Centre of Ethics and the Institute of Philosophy of the Jagiellonian University, in central Kraków (52 Grodzka Street).

-Application deadline: 31 March 2020 (applications received after the deadline may be considered if the position has not yet been filled and during the next job opening which is expected in the close future).
+Application deadline: 31 May 2020 (applications received after the deadline may be considered if the position has not yet been filled).

 Uncertainty is everywhere, as the saying goes, but rarely considered in ethical reflections.
 This project aims to reinterpret ethical discussions on current advances in biomedicine: instead of understanding bioethical positions as extensions of classical normative views in ethics (consequentialism, deontologism, contractualism etc.), my project interprets them more accurately as involving various normative approaches to decision making under uncertainty.
 The following hard cases in bioethics provide the motivation for research: